ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

    <p>However, there are many different ways in which one can conceptualise and setup the bubble chart.
    Here below, we show another commonly used alternative, where a separate node for the off-season periods in autumn and spring is created.
-   While such nodes are not strictly necessary for representing the system in APSIM, they allow to keep the summer and winter season neatly separated within the bubble chart.
+   While such nodes are not strictly necessary for representing the system in APSIM, they allow to keep the summer and winter seasons more neatly separated within the bubble chart.
-   This solution also limits the number of transitions (i.e., arcs) needed to represent the system.
+   On the downside, this solution requires slightly more nodes and transitions (i.e., arcs) to represent the system.
    </p>

    <img src="_static/APSIMscreenshot_BubbleChart_flexible_withBreakPeriod.png" alt="BubbleChart_flexible_withBreakPeriod" width="80%">